AdobeDocs/campaign-classic.en/help/rn/using/compatibility-matrix.md

 You can use Campaign to [send push notifications](../../delivery/using/about-mobile-app-channel.md) on the operating systems listed below, using the associated [mobile SDK](../../delivery/using/integrating-campaign-sdk-into-the-mobile-application.md).

+You can also use the Adobe Experience Platform Mobile SDK by configuring the Adobe Campaign extension in the Data Collection UI.

 <table>
 <tbody>
 <tr>